12 Ways to Make the Most Out of a Virtual Career Fair

 1. Register ahead of time

 You’re going to want to register beforehand.
-Not only will this prevent any last minute hiccups before the career fair, but it will allow you to get a glimpse at the employers participating in the fair.
+Not only will this prevent any last-minute hiccups before the career fair, but it will also allow you to get a glimpse at the employers who will be participating in the fair.
 Which leads us to our next tip…

 2. Research participating organizations